Yojana Gandha

 Yojangandha (योजनगन्धा) is a Nepali novel by Binod Prasad Dhital.
 It was published in 1995 by Sajha Prakashan.
 The book is based on a character from Mahabharata, Satyawati.
 The book won the prestigious Madan Puraskar.
 It is second book of the author who previously penned a regional novel called Ujyalo Hunu Aghi.

 Synopsis

 The book depicts the story of Satyawati as she emerges from being a daughter of a fisherman to the queen of Hastinapur.
 The plot of Yojangandha is mainly based on Mahabharata and partly on Harivansh Purana and Devi Bhagavata.
 Yojangandha is also one of the innumerable characters hidden within the vastness of the gigantic book Mahabharata.
-The Hindu mythological female character Yojanagandha also has a significant place in the Mahabharata, while the novelist Dhital has portrayed Yojanagandha as the main character in the this novel.
+The Hindu mythological female character Yojanagandha also has a significant place in the Mahabharata, while the novelist Dhital has portrayed Yojanagandha as the main character in this novel.